velartrill/velartrill.github.io/orig/kestrel.md

 *"Agh."* I squirm as she presses a knee forcefully up between my thighs.

 "For the record," she murmurs, taking my wrists in her hands and pinning me down, staring unblinking into my eyes, "there is *nothing* you can actually stop me from doing to you."
 She giggles at the expression on my face.
 "If I wanted to force that thing back on you right now, *believe you me* I could do it."
-For a moment it's like tight iron manacles a size too small are painfully squeezing my wrists and her eyes are burning into mine, but then she releases me.
+For a moment it's like tight iron manacles a size too small are squeezing my wrists and her eyes are burning into mine, but then she releases me.
 "Stars and skies you're so cute when you're scared," she observes, laying on her side and idly massaging my breast with her right hand.

 I sigh, trying to make myself relax.
 "You were just bullshitting me, weren't you."